 3.2.1.
-IPv6 Address Configuration
+Stateless address autoconfiguration

-A DECT ULE 6LN performs stateless address autoconfiguration as per RFC 4862.
-A 64-bit Interface identifier (IID) for a DECT ULE interface MAY be formed by utilizing a MAC-48 device address as defined in RFC 2464 "IPv6 over Ethernet" specification.
+A DECT ULE 6LN performs stateless address autoconfiguration as per [RFC4862].
+A 64-bit Interface identifier (IID) for a DECT ULE interface MAY be formed by utilizing a MAC-48 device address as defined in [RFC2464] "IPv6 over Ethernet" specification.
 Alternatively, the DECT device addresses IPEI, RFPI or TPUI, MAY be used instead to derive the IID.
 In the case of randomly generated IID or use of IID derived from DECT devices addresses, the "Universal /Local" bit MUST be set to 0.
 Only if a global unique MAC-48 is used the "Universal/Local" bit can be set to 1.

-As defined in RFC 4291, the IPv6 link-local address for a DECT ULE node is formed by appending the IID, to the prefix FE80::/64.
+As defined in [RFC4291], the IPv6 link-local address for a DECT ULE node is formed by appending the IID, to the prefix FE80::/64, as shown in Figure 4.